thiagocrux/vite-module-federation-poc/README.md

 # Vite Module Federation POC (Web)

-A proof of concept of a toast manager made with React.js and TypeScript.
+A proof of concept demonstrating module federation using React.js and TypeScript.

 ## Technologies